cityjson/specs/specifications/cityjson-specs.md

 ## Geometry Object having a material

-To store the material, a Geometry Object may have a member with value "material", whose value is an is a hierarchy of arrays (the depth depends on the Geometry object) with integers.
+To store the material, a Geometry Object may have a member with value `material`, whose value is an is a hierarchy of arrays (the depth depends on the Geometry object) with integers.
-Each integer refers to the position (0-based) in the "materials" member of the "appearance" member of the CityJSON object.
+Each integer refers to the position (0-based) in the `materials` member of the `appearance` member of the CityJSON object.

 In the following, the 6 surfaces representing a building get different materials, the roof and ground surfaces get the first material listed in the appearance, and the others get the second.